dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 This is intentional:

 - recurring tasks advance to their next scheduled run
-- one-off/date tasks remain visible in the dashboard as **paused** instead of disappearing immediately
+- date tasks remain visible in the dashboard as **paused** instead of disappearing immediately

-That behavior is useful for operators because a manually triggered one-off task can still be inspected, resumed, or removed explicitly after the forced run.
+That behavior is useful for operators because a manually triggered date task can still be inspected, resumed, or removed explicitly after the forced run.

 Manual dashboard runs are recorded in run history with `source="manual"`.
 Scheduled executions are recorded with `source="scheduled"` when they are